 • Elevation Loss: 180 ft./55 m.

-• Accommodation: Hut or tent at John Tait Hut
+• Accommodation: John Tait Hut

 Today, we’ll follow the Travers River flats through forest and clearings (remnants from the valley’s farming days).
 After about 1.5 hours of easy walking we’ll arrive at a swing bridge, beyond which the track continues on the west bank of the Travers River.
 Soon the valley narrows, and walking becomes more varied, alternating between forested terraces and grassy river flats.
 Looking up the valley, Mount Travers can be glimpsed as the track nears Hopeless Creek.
 Soon we’ll leave the river and notice the gradient becoming steeper.
-As it eases, you’ll hear the river again, after crossing a few small creeks we’ll suddenly emerge to the welcome sight of John Tait Hut at the head of a small clearing.
+As it eases, you’ll hear the river again and after crossing a few small creeks we’ll suddenly emerge to the welcome sight of John Tait Hut at the head of a small clearing.

 Day 4